-Cross-Cultural College (CCC) is a collaborative education project jointly run by Mount Allison University, Queen’s University, Western University, University of Toronto and Kwansei Gakuin University (KGU).
+The Cross-Cultural College (CCC) is a collaborative education project jointly run by the University of Toronto, Mount Allison University, Queen’s University, Western University, and Kwansei Gakuin University (KGU).
 The program aims to educate students to become world citizens and leaders who can contribute to the growth and sustainability of a globalizing world with cross-cultural understanding and communication skills.
+Students who complete one or more courses through Cross-Cultural College may be eligible for the CCC Certificate!
+See the bottom of this page for more details.

 The program features two core courses for students to participate in an internship, and a problem-solving activities related to business.
 An emphasis on student mobility and teamwork provides opportunities to develop international networks, and nurtures active young people to become world citizens and leaders.
-Interested in what this program can offer?
-Watch the highlights on CCC’s YouTube page.
+Check out this video from a Canadian student who participated in the program.

 Global Career Seminar in Japan (GCSJ)